robfatland/pythonbytes/projects/idunno/README.md

 ```
-import numpy as np
+import numpy as np                  # this is a toolbox called num - py
-np.random.seed(0)  # seed for reproducibility

 ocean = np.zeros(shape=(400,400))
 print("ocean ndim: ", ocean.ndim)